-Dr. John D. Hopkins, Professor and Extension Entomologist Dr. Donald R. Johnson, Professor Emeritus and Extension Entomologist (retired)
+Dr. John D. Hopkins, Extension Entomologist Dr. Donald R. Johnson, Extension Entomologist

 Introduction

 Termites cause extensive damage to buildings in Arkansas each year.
 Costly rebuilding is often necessary to repair their damage.
 On the other hand, if evidence of termites is found, there is no immediate cause for alarm.
 It usually takes several years for a building to become structurally weakened as a result of termite feeding.